 - iv.
-The municipality retains the right to refuse the exemption if the details supplied in the application form were incomplete, incorrect or false. - 13.3 The extent of the rebates granted in terms of clauses 13.1 and 13.2 must annually be determined by the municipality and included in the annual budget.
+The municipality retains the right to refuse the exemption if the details supplied in the application form were incomplete, incorrect or false. - v.
+The rebate will automatically fall away if the property is being sold. - 13.3 The extent of the rebates granted in terms of clauses 13.1 and 13.2 must annually be determined by the municipality and included in the annual budget.